pvitto/pvitto/README.md

 ---

-<sub>© 2025 Paolo Mancini — Systems Engineer | Curiosity-Driven Developer | Building with purpose & love for Jenifer 💙</sub>
+<sub>© 2026 Paolo Mancini — IT Leader | Full Stack Developer | Building with purpose & love for Jenifer 💙</sub>